magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/odbc.md

 **The requirements for the *query* option**:

-1. Valid SQL *SELECT* statement that meets requirements of SQL dialect of the database the ThingsBoard gateway needs to connect to.
+1. Valid SQL *SELECT* statement that meets requirements of SQL dialect of the database the IoT Hub gateway needs to connect to.
 2. Include *attributes* or/and *timeseries* columns in _SELECT_ list.
 3. Include the [*device*](/docs/iot-gateway/config/odbc/#subsection-device) column in the _SELECT_ list to determine to which device data belongs to.
 4. Include the [*iterator*](/docs/iot-gateway/config/odbc/#subsection-iterator) column in the _SELECT_ list.